nvpro-samples/gl_occlusion_culling/README.md

 The occlusion culling results should be copied after doing the occlusion-tests and ideally before doing any post-processing, this way we can reduce the wait time on the client.

 - **MultiDrawIndirect GPU:**
-This technique leverages the **ARB_multi_draw_indirect** and is free of synchronization.
+This technique leverages the **GL_ARB_multi_draw_indirect** and is free of synchronization.
 Instead of reading back the results, we manipulate the **GL_DRAW_INDIRECT_BUFFER**.
-The indirect buffer is cleared to 0, which means it would not render anything if executed.
+The indirect buffer is cleared to 0, which means it would not render anything if executed, because all the structs within have their counters set to zero.
 Then we use an **GL_ATOMIC_COUNTER_BUFFER** to append all the visible DrawIndirect structures into this buffer.
+> **Note**: Usage of GL_ATOMIC_COUNTER_BUFFER to append the final buffer, means we lose the ordering of the original scene.

+- **MultiDrawIndirect & count GPU:**
+This technique is very similar to the above but also uses **GL_ARB_indirect_parameters** to be able to directly use the **GL_ATOMIC_COUNTER_BUFFER** that stores the number of indirect commands after the culling phase as **GL_PARAMETER_BUFFER_ARB** input for the drawcall `glMultiDrawElementsIndirectCountARB`.
+It also allows us to avoid clearing the output draw indirects when filling them, because only relevant mdi structs will be read.
-> **Note**: Despite having the final drawindirect count available on the GPU through the atomic counter, the sample does not make use GL_ARB_indirect_parameters.
-Its usage comes with a certain overhead that may make things worse if the drawcalls have only low complexity.
+> **Note**: Its usage comes with a certain overhead that may make things worse if the drawcalls have only very low complexity, which can be the case in our sample.
+In real-world data-set where each object has thousands of triangles, using it is recommended.
->
-> Usage of GL_ATOMIC_COUNTER_BUFFER to append the final buffer, means we lose the ordering of the original scene.

 - **NVCmdList GPU:**